 ATMs.
 The best place to change money or use your ATM card is at the airport or the Mega Soriana supermarket as there is limited ATM service near to Playa La Saladita.
 There is one ATM machine in the back of Lalo’s convenient store next to the basketball court in the town of Los Llanos.
 However, the ATM there is often not working or does not have appropriate funds.

 Restaurants and WiFi.
-You will find that Playa La Saladita still retains much of its’ original rustic charm.
-Still a long stretch of mostly undeveloped beach with just a handful of beachfront “enramadas” to have an ice cold beer or margarita to enjoy our picture perfect sunsets and fresh fish tacos as a post surf feast!
-The main beachfront places are Lourdes Bar and Grill that offers FREE high speed WiFi, fresh food and a full service bar right in front of the point break.
-Live music is offered during the high season.
+While Playa La Saladita is still considered mostly undeveloped and rustic we do have some tasty local food options to choose from.
+You will find that Playa La Saladita to be rustic and charming.
+We have a handful of beachfront “enramadas” where you can order up an ice cold cerveza or tasty margarita to watch the sun go down.
+Fresh fish and shrimp tacos, grilled whole fish and huevos rancheros are just a few of the many delicious dishes the beachfront restaurants have to offer.
+The main restaurants in Playa La Saladita are Lourdes Bar and Grill which offers FREE high speed WiFi, fresh food and a full service bar right in front of the point break.
+Live music and brick oven pizza nights is during high season (December-April).
 A bit further down the beach is Benito’s where the kitchen serves delicious fresh dishes and ice cold cervezas.
 Paco’s and Illianet’s are a bit further down and also right on the beach.

 Board Rental and Surf Lessons.
 If you would rather not incur the hassle of traveling with boards, there are plenty of board rental options here in Playa La Saladita.
 If you are a beginner surfer wanting to take surf lessons with a local instructor, there are several surf coaches on the beach that we recommend.
 All surf lessons include board rental.